Punch-based time record payroll uses to review start times, end times, and total hours before pay is calculated.

 Without a reliable timecard or similar record, payroll may have trouble verifying the hours used to build employee pay.

-The timecard appears early in the payroll process, before earnings are finalized.
+The timecard appears early in the process, before earnings are finalized.
 In practice, payroll may:

 That means the timecard supports payroll accuracy even though it is not itself a payroll payment record.